HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 *https://ukbaz.github.io/howto/microbit_touch.html*

-Using this tutorial I was able to successfully make a touch sensor with aluminium foil that was much more reliable but still did have some minor hiccups as it worked probably 85% of the time.
+Using this tutorial, I was able to successfully make a touch sensor with aluminium foil that was much more reliable but still did have some minor hiccups as it worked probably 85% of the time.

 The code I used within this iteration can be found at this link: